Elson-P-Aniyan/QC-Verify-Task/readme.txt

-As in the given timeframe, almost the design is compeleted as given.
+As in the given timeframe (24hr), almost the design is compeleted as given.
 All images were reconstructed in figma for using in the webpage

 Bootstrap Grid Layouts: